adityam/filter/vim-README.md

          numberdistance=-3.5em,
          ...]

-will place the numbers `4em - 3.5em = 0.5em` to the right of the code.
+will place the numbers `4em - 3.5em = 0.5em` to the left of the code.